EntilZha/PyFunctional/README.md

 Parallelization uses python `multiprocessing` and squashes chains of embarrassingly parallel operations to reduce overhead costs.
-For example, a sequence of maps and filters would be executed all at once rather than in multiple loops using `multiprocessing`
+For example, a sequence of maps and filters would be executed all at once rather than in multiple loops using `multiprocessing`.

 ## Documentation